 School Grants for Healthy Kids

+Is your school moving to or expanding an alternative model for delivering breakfast to students, like Grab N Go or Breakfast in the Classroom?
 Studies show that breakfast is the most important meal of the day, especially for children.
 Eating breakfast improves children’s educational performance, behavior and health.
 Unfortunately, twenty two percent of Colorado children do not eat breakfast and likely go to school hungry.
-Our School Grants for Healthy Kids are helping to ensure that kids in these sixteen schools have access to breakfast and can start their day on a level playing field.
+Our School Grants for Healthy Kids are helping to ensure that kids have access to breakfast and can start their day on a level playing field.
+We'd like to help fund your school's breakfast program!
+It's not too late to apply for up to $2000 per school for 2014-2015.

 Colorado AFHK Joins Colorado Safe Routes to School Efforts